The best (and worst) rugby movies and documentaries

 This film Jungle Cry, released in 2019, tells the true story of a rugby team from India (Jungle Crows) who went to the UK in 2007 and played in a tournament for disadvantaged kids, organised by the UK charity Tour Aid.

 The film was shown at the 2019 Cannes film festival – see the trailer here.
+The movie had a full premiere in Wales in early 2020 and is due in UK cinemas in April 2020.

 Read our interview with Paul Walsh who setup the Jungle Crows.